GSA-TTS/usagov-benefits-eligibility/content/life-events/national-emergency-and-disaster.md

 # yaml front matter here
 title: "National emergency and disaster"
 summary: "If you have experience a national emergency or a disaster, help may be available, including temporary housing and financial help."
-lede: "If you have experience a national emergency or a disaster, help may be available, including temporary housing and financial help."
+lede: ""
-secondaryHeadline: "National Emergency and Disaster Benefits"
+secondaryHeadline: "National emergency and disaster benefits"

 eligibilityCriteriaDescription: "Please check all the boxes and select the options that best describe your situation."